feihong/ssh-tunneling/README.md

 chown username:username authorized_keys
 ```

-Remember that you can always reset your root password in the control panel.
+Remember that you reset your root password in the Access section of the control panel for the droplet.

 ## License